silent5/chordial/README.md

 ![Chordial Image](Chordial.jpg)

+Chordial is a monophonic chord oscillator with four different pitches that are tuned to a variety of chord shapes.

 ![ChordialMIDI Image](ChordialMIDI.jpg)

-Chordial is a monophonic chord oscillator with four different pitches that are tuned to a variety of chord shapes.
+Chordial MIDI is a MIDI Effect that outputs four different pitches that are tuned to a variety of chord shapes.

 Features in a nutshell: